2026.07.20

 Does the Supplier Offer a Complete Automotive Lighting Product Line?

 Special-purpose vehicles, trucks, buses, construction vehicles, and agricultural machinery may also require auxiliary lamps, fog lamps, driving lights and spot lamps, warning lamps, off-road lights, or work lamps.
 Before choosing a supplier, customers should confirm whether the supplier offers a complete automotive lighting product line.

 A broader product range means the supplier can support more vehicle platforms and application needs.
 It also makes it easier for customers to integrate different lighting products under one cooperation framework.

-Nan Sheng provides vehicle and industrial lighting products covering essential lighting, auxiliary lighting, work lamps, and accessories.
+SIRIUS provides vehicle and industrial lighting products covering essential lighting, auxiliary lighting, work lamps, and accessories.
 For customers who need long-term cooperation or multi-product purchasing, a complete product line is an important factor when evaluating a supplier.

 Does the Automotive Lighting Manufacturer Have Development Capability?